romulobordezani/formoose/README.md

 ### Looking for something else?

-So, you reached the end of these documentation and still thinks that Formoose is not for you?
+So, you reached the end of this documentation and still think that Formoose is not for you?

 No problem!
-If you aren't interested in using `Mogoose schemas` to control your forms, or `i18n` to provide instant translations to your forms, or in the Type Script definitions to provide you a great Development Experience - in a really small package.
+If you aren't interested in using `Mogoose schemas` to control your forms, or `i18n` to provide instant translations to control them, or even in the Type Script definitions to provide you a great Development Experience - in a really small package.
+So...

 Probably you are looking for something else like: